Skip Ribbon Commands

 • Consider a fever reducer.
 Not every fever needs to be treated, but if your child can't sleep, acetaminophen or ibuprofen can help.
 Keep the right formula for your child's age on hand—chewables, liquid or infant drops.
 Follow the package directions carefully to make sure you're giving the right dose.
 If your child can't keep food and liquids down, a suppository may help.
 (Never give your child aspirin for fever or pain, since it can seriously harm their health.)

 • Keep your child hydrated.
-Kids fighting colds or flu need plenty of fluids, especially if diarrhea and vomiting are present.
+Kids fighting colds or flu need plenty of fluids, especially if diarrhea and vomiting are involved.
 Electrolyte drinks can help restore the minerals your child's body needs.
 Once they're able to keep food and liquids down, you can switch to plain water.
 Warm liquids like hot water with lemon, broth and caffeine-free tea are a double remedy, since they replenish fluids and ease sore throats.

 • Relieve sniffles without drugs.
 Little noses will feel much better after you gently clear away congestion with a bulb syringe or nasal aspirator.
 Saline drops, sprays and mists or rinses are often part of this therapy, and can be used on their own to help clear nasal passages.
 These remedies are safe to use multiple times a day.
 (Tissues, hankies or plain-water wipes are great for catching the drips that might irritate your child's skin.)